wayfinderio/intro-to-fp/_docs/4-fp-jitsu/pipelines.md

   )(requestLogs);
 {% endhighlight %}

+Which could itself be shortened a bit using composition

+{% highlight javascript %}
+  const invalidImagePaths = R.pipe(
+    R.map(R.pipe(R.get('path'), R.split('/')),
+    R.filter((parts) => parts.length > 2 && parts[0] === 'images'),
+    R.map(R.pipe(R.drop(1), R.map(R.join('/'))
+  )(requestLogs);
+{% endhighlight %}

+> The density of the pipelined version may be intimidating at first.
+That's ok and totally normal.

+> Density refers to the amount of work being done by the line.

+Almost every character beyond the stuff that is unavoidable such as parentheses relates to the expression of what you're trying to do, very little is noise.
 Compare this to a for loop style solution:

 {% highlight javascript %}
   const invalidPaths = [];